fjulian79/wd-broker/README.md

 # wd-broker

-> ⚠️ **Work in Progress**: This project is under active development and not yet production-ready.
-Use at your own risk.
-Interfaces and behavior may change at any time.

 `wd-broker` is a lightweight watchdog supervisor for Linux-based systems, designed to manage hardware watchdogs and ensure system reliability by coordinating heartbeat signals from multiple applications.
 It acts as the **central authority for feeding the hardware watchdog** (`/dev/watchdog`) and allows multiple heterogeneous applications to register themselves, define individual timeout values, and send heartbeat messages.

 Designed for **reliability-critical systems**, `wd-broker` ensures that the hardware watchdog only gets fed when **all registered clients are responsive** – enabling true system resets when necessary.